raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

 PS C:\> .\sitecore-SolrCores.ps1 scripts
 ```
 >Note: If the cores exist, they will be overwritten.
-10. To install the xConnect Solr Cores, edit the parameters on the c:\xp\xconnect-SolrCores.ps1 scripts.
+10. To install the xConnect Solr Cores, edit the parameters on the [c:\xp\xconnect-SolrCores.ps1](xconnect-SolrCores.ps1) scripts to match local values.
 ```
 #define parameters
 $Prefix = "xp901"